commontoolsinc/RFC/rfc/sigil.md

 ## Authors

 - [Bernhard Seefeld], [Common Tools]
-- [Irakli Gozalishvili], [Common Tools]

 ## Abstract

 This RFC extends the [Memory Protocol] with a standardized system for describing references across facts boundaries in user-controlled spaces.
 The sigil protocol adopts the [DAG-JSON] convention, using the `/` field to encode custom data types.

-Sigils provide a unified mechanism for expressing mutable redirects, transparent aliases, binary content references, computed data sources, and relational queries within facts, enabling sophisticated data modeling while preserving the causal integrity of the memory protocol.
+- Sigils provide a unified mechanism for expressing mutable redirects, transparent cursors, binary content references, computed data sources, and relational queries within facts, enabling sophisticated data modeling while preserving the causal integrity of the memory protocol.

 ## Language